kendalharland/chip-8/README.md

 # chip-8
-A chip-8 emulator written in C
+A chip-8 emulator written in Haskell